ikepggthb/deft-reversi/deft-reversi-web/docs/architecture.md

 -   `board.js`: The `BoardUI` class is responsible for all drawing on the main board canvas, including the grid, stones, and hints.
 -   `status.js`: The `StatusUI` class handles the drawing of the status area, which includes scores, player names, and action buttons.
 -   `events.js`: A simple `EventDispatcher` class that is used to decouple components, allowing the `Game` logic and `UI` to communicate without direct dependencies.
--   `utils.js`: Contains pure utility functions for the game logic, primarily for bitboard manipulation (calculating legal moves, applying moves, etc.).
+-   `bitboard.js`: Contains pure functions for the game logic, primarily for bitboard manipulation (calculating legal moves, applying moves, etc.).

 ### 2. Web Worker Layer